Neurosymbolic AI for Reasoning over Knowledge Graphs: A Survey: Neurosymbolic Approaches for Reasoning over KGs

-Finally, some approaches impose logical constraints by learning embeddings for the logical constraints themselves and then systematically combining them with the KGEs.
+Within the last subcategory of learning with logical constraints, represented by the rightmost branch of Fig. \ref{fig:taxonomy}-B, some approaches work by learning representative embeddings for logical constraints.
+Then, they systematically combine them with the KGEs before generating predictions.
 This idea is illustrated in Fig. \ref{fig:constraints_logic_embed}.
+Similar to the previous subcategories, it helps to drive training toward established and possibly domain-specific knowledge, harnessing the \mbox{\refguide} characteristic.
 For example, the \textbf{Quantum Logic Empowered Embedding (QLogicE)} method \cite{chen2022qlogice} uses quantum logic \cite{birkhoff1936logic} to create logic embeddings while simultaneously computing KGEs.
-The scoring function for each possible triple is a weighted sum of the scores for the two embedding methods, and the loss is determined as the weighted sum of the loss of the two embedding methods.
+The scoring function for each possible triple is a weighted sum of the scores for the two embedding methods, so the overall loss is also computed as a weighted composition of the two respective losses.
 The weights of the scoring and loss functions determine what proportion of each embedding method to take into account.
-A similar tactic is used within the method, \textbf{Joint Embedding of Instances and Ontological Concepts (JOIE)} \cite{hao2019universal}.
+Such a tactic is used within the method, \textbf{Joint Embedding of Instances and Ontological Concepts (JOIE)} \cite{hao2019universal}.
 Here, two separate embedding spaces are generated for the instantiated triples and the underlying ontological structure, so a joint loss is calculated.
-In \textbf{JOIE}, however, they found that performance is improved even further by including a third set of embeddings on a graph structure representing both instantiated triples and ontological relations.
+In \textbf{JOIE}, however, they found that performance is improved even further by including a third set of embeddings on a combined graph structure comprising both instantiated triples and ontological relations.
 Despite improved performance, one might wonder whether \textbf{JOIE} moves away from achieving an interpretable model.

 In contrast, a study by Hamilton \etal \cite{hamilton2018embedding} combines logic and node embedding spaces in a way that the logic embeddings represent a query.
-Their method, \textbf{graph query embeddings (GQC)}, uses geometric operations which represent logical operators to compute \textit{query embeddings}.
+Their method, \textbf{Graph Query Embeddings (GQE)}, uses geometric operations which represent logical operators to compute \textit{query embeddings}.
 Thereafter, the likelihood that a set of nodes satisfy a query is calculated as the cosine similarity between the query embeddings and the respective node embeddings.
-In this way, GQC essentially performs complex logical queries on a graph, making it similar to Kautz's second category of \textsc{Symbolic[Neuro] AI}.
+In a highly similar manner, the \textbf{Temporal Feature-Logic Embedding framework (TFLEX)} \cite{lin2024tflex} additionally accounts for temporal dependencies by embedding timestamps.
+These methods essentially perform complex logical queries on a graph, making them similar to Kautz's second category of \textsc{Symbolic[Neuro] AI}.